-We encourage you to score your website on each of the 14 Mequoda Best Practice Guidelines, add them together and arrive at a cumulative score.
+We encourage you to score your website on each of the 14 website design guidelines, add them together, and arrive at a cumulative score.
 The goal is to emphasize the importance of balanced, usable websites.
 Your website should achieve respectable scores in all areas, rather than over-emphasizing a single area or two or omitting other areas completely.

 How else do you measure a website?
+What other website design guidelines do you follow?
 Leave a comment and let us know.